RWKarimi/E-commerce-pricing-tool/README.md

    - Extend beyond price prediction to demand forecasting or profit margin estimation.
    - Incorporate more features like brand popularity, seasonal effects, or customer demographics.

-- In summary, this project is not just about predicting prices, it’s about showing how data can be transformed into real-world tools that empower smarter decisions in e-commerce.
+- In summary, this project goes beyond predicting prices as it demonstrates how data can be transformed into practical, real-world tools that empower smarter decision-making in e-commerce.
+  - A summarized presentation of this project is available [here]() .